Sage-Cat/SageStore/docs/Project_Documentation.md

 #### Result

-If error is empty it means that operation was successful.
+If error is empty, it means that operation was successful.

 | Key   | Value  |
 | ----- | ------ |